marlago/website/content/pages/reseach.rst

 .. class:: year-list

+- 1. **Lago, S.**, Gracanin Yuksek, M., Şafak, D., Demir, O., Kırkıcı, B. & Felser, C. Straight from the horse's mouth: agreement attraction effects with Turkish possessors.
+Poster at the Workshop on Sentence Processing in Multilingual and Other Less Commonly Studied Populations, Potsdam, Germany, August 4-5.

 - Stutter, A., **Lago, S.**, & Felser, C. Sensitivity to agreement errors in an L3: evidence of combined L1 and L2 influence.
 Presentation at the 10th International Conference on Multilingualism and Third Language Acquisition, Vienna, Austria, September 1-3.

 - **Lago, S.**, Stutter, A. & Felser, C. Cross-linguistic variation in sensitivity to grammatical errors: evidence from multilingual speakers.
 Poster at CUNY, Gainesville, Florida, March 3-5, 2016.